-Fundamentals of Cloud Computing: What it is & what it is not?, The old IT infrastructure versus the cloud, www, Internet, Cloud and cloud computing, Motivation for Cloud Computing, A comparison of IT infrastructure options, Historical developments: Client-Server computing, Peer to Peer Computing, Distributed Computing, Cluster & Grid Computing, Principals of parallel and distributed computing- Eras of computing, parallel vs. Distributed computing, Elements of Distributed of computing, Technologies of distributed computing: Service oriented computing and architecture.
+Fundamentals of Cloud Computing: What it is & what it is not?, The old IT infrastructure versus the cloud, www, Internet, Cloud and cloud computing, Motivation for Cloud Computing, A comparison of IT infrastructure options, Historical developments: Client-Server computing, Peer to Peer Computing, Distributed Computing, Cluster & Grid Computing, Principals of parallel and distributed computing- Eras of computing, parallel vs. Distributed computing, Elements of parallel of computing, Elements of Distributed of computing, Technologies of distributed computing: Service oriented computing and architecture.